fbedussi/blog/_posts/2023-08-30-How to integrate Google Analytics in React.md

 ---
-title: 'How to integrate Google Analytics in React.md'
+title: 'How to integrate Google Analytics in React'
 date: 2023-08-30
 categories: Recipes
 layout: post